bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # Today
-* Put away Quest 2
+* BY helmet for italics
 * Illustrator work for band
     * Open all files in Illustrator
         * Open all Odin files